-Water will be used and allocated in a way which that enables water to be used for the well-being of peoples and the community wellbeing, while providing for ensuring other values to be are maintained (Objective 6-3, Policy 6-15).
-Water allocation limits are set for each Wwater Mmanagement Sub-zone and water will be managed to maintain these limits (Policiesy 6-16, 6-17, and 6-20).
-When water use needs to be restricted, life sustaining and essential water takes have first priority (Policy 6-19).
-Water harvesting and alternative sources of water to surface water are also encouraged and provided for (Policiesy 6-18 and 6-18 Policy 6-15).
-Efficiency of use is an important consideration, and will ensure that water is available to the maximum number of users and is not wasted (Policiesy Policy 6-12 and 6-13).
+Water will be used and allocated in a way which enables water to be used for peoples and community wellbeing, while providing for other values to be maintained (Objective 6-3, Policy 6-15).
+Water allocation limits are set for each water management zone and water will be managed to maintain these limits (Policy 6-16, 6-17, 6-20).
+When water use needs to be restricted, life sustaining and essential water takes have first priority (6-19).
+Water harvesting and alternative sources of water to surface water are also encouraged and provided for (Policy 6-18 and 6-18).
+Efficiency of use is an important consideration, and will ensure that water is available to the maximum number of users and is not wasted (Policy 6-12 and 6-13).